wcisco17/traft-app-fortmatic/README.md

 ## Before using login in you will need to use your own api key.

-Go ahead and head over to https://fortmatic.com/ and sign up to get your key!
+Go ahead and head over to https://fortmatic.com/ and sign up to get your key

 ## Progress so far...